 SHL was founded in Israel by Mr. Yoram Alroy in 1986 and went public in 2000 by listing on the SIX under the ticker symbol "SHLTN."
 On April 3, 2023, SHL commenced trading on the Nasdaq under the ticker symbol "SHLT".
+On March 11, 2025, we announced our intention to voluntarily delist from the Nasdaq, terminate our ADR program and deregister from, and terminate our reporting obligations under, the Exchange Act.
+Our ADRs ceased trading on the Nasdaq on April 2, 2025.

 Since its founding, SHL has expanded its operations and is now an international group specializing in telemedicine services, including the provision and development of advanced personal telemedicine solutions, with operations in Israel, Germany and the United States.
 Since its inception, SHL's business has been dedicated to emergency medical services and telemedicine.
 For more than a quarter of a century, and with tens of thousands of subscribers, SHL has been providing monitoring services to cardiac patients and taking care of people in need of home-based medical support.
 SHL's ethos is to provide its subscribers professional medical care digitally when its subscribers need it.
 SHL monitors its subscribers' health and wellbeing to reduce the need for emergency intervention and hospitalization.
 SHL's aim is to increase its users' chances of survival if a heart attack strikes and generally improve users' quality of life following such medical events.

 SHL expanded into Europe in 2001 by establishing a joint venture with Philips Medical Systems International B.V., providing telemedicine services based on SHL's proprietary technology.
 In 2004, SHL acquired Philips' equity interest in the joint venture.
-Over the years, SHL has strategically acquired local private companies in Germany such as Almeda GmbH, Gesellschaft für Patientenhilfe DGP mbH, and Jumedi GmbH, and is currently one of the leading companies in providing telehealth services and remote patient monitoring services of chronic patients for health insurance funds in Germany.
+Over the years, SHL has strategically acquired local private companies in Germany such as Almeda GmbH, Gesellschaft für Patientenhilfe DGP mbH, and Jumedi GmbH, and is currently one of the leading companies in providing telehealth services and remote patient monitoring services of chronic patients for health insurance funds in Germany.In February 2025, we consolidated all four companies into one entity named SHL Telemedizin GmbH.